Election-Tech-Initiative/electionguard/docs/overview/Glossary.md

 Software development kits (SDKs) such as ElectionGuard, by their very nature, are intended to stitch together multiple distinct actions or areas into a cohesive whole.
 By necessity an SDK must "speak" multiple languages so the different actors involved can understand how the SDK fits in their world.

-This Glossary attempts to address its different audiences with terms and constructs appropriate to each:
+This glossary is intended to provide terms that are applicable to a variety of audiences:

-- for election administrators, terms that map to their conception of the voting process and user experience;
+- for election administrators it provides higher level terms that map to their conception of the voting process and user experience;
-- for developers, efficient constructs and a grammar that conveys the appropriate action to be performed and the proper state of the entity they're working with;
+- for developers it provides entities, constructs, and a detailed grammar that allows them to solve problems quickly;
-- for cryptographers and verifier contributors, consistency of usage between the specification and code, and sufficiently clear descriptions of the techniques and terms necessary for proper treatment and interpretation of the election record and all processes; and
+- for cryptographers and verifier contributors it provides consistency of usage between the specification and code, and sufficiently clear descriptions of the techniques and terms necessary for proper treatment and interpretation of the election record and all processes; and
-- for everyone, clear articulation of the meaning and rationale for the different facets of end-to-end verifiability
+- for everyone, it provides a clear articulation of the meaning and rationale for the different facets of end-to-end verifiability

 To illustrate what that means in practice, take one of the fundamental tenets of end-to-end verifiability: **_spoiling_**, **_challenging_**, or **_decrypting_** a ballot.
-Each of these words can mean the same thing sometimes but not always; it depends on the context of the usage.
+Each of these words usually mean the same thing, but not always, depending on the context.

-So in this example:
+For instance:

 - **_[Spoiling a ballot](#spoiled-ballot)_** is a process **election administrators** use to allow voters who make mistakes filling out a ballot to begin again with a replacement ballot; in this context, the spoil process is a physical process undertaken by poll workers to ensure the ballot with a mistake is not included in any tallies.
-- **_[Challenging a ballot](#challenge-ballot)_** is the process **voters** use to challenge the integrity of the voting system by forcing it to reveal what it _would have_ submitted if the ballot were actually cast; challenged ballots are published in their **unencrypted (original, human-readable) state**
+- **_[Challenging a ballot](#challenge-ballot)_** is the process **voters** use to challenge the integrity of the voting system by forcing it to reveal what it _would have_ submitted if the ballot were actually cast.
+Challenged ballots are published in their **unencrypted (original, human-readable) state**.
-- **_[Decrypting a ballot](#decrypted-ballot)_** is the process **developers** use to reveal a ballot's unencrypted contents; **[election guardians](#election-guardians)** decrypt challenge ballots as part of the publishing process for [end-to-end-verifiable elections](#end-to-end-verifiable).
+- **_[Decrypting a ballot](#decrypted-ballot)_** is the process **developers** use to reveal a ballot's unencrypted contents. **[Election guardians](#election-guardians)** decrypt challenge ballots as part of the publishing process for [end-to-end-verifiable elections](#end-to-end-verifiable).

 !!!
 Info
-    Whenever possible, we used terms and meanings consistent the [NIST Elections Guide][nist-election-event-logging].
+    Whenever possible, this documentation uses terms and meanings consistent with the [NIST Elections Guide][nist-election-event-logging].

 ## Terms